“Rest in the LORD, and wait patiently for Him;

 He desires our fellowship not just once a week but even in the cool (translated from the Hebrew word 'ruwach' meaning breath) of everyday.
 Personally, lots of my prayers are spent asking God to bless my projects.
 Through observing God’s idea of rest, I am learning to just be with God.
 It’s not all about me… at all.
 It’s all about God.
 We all need time, everyday, where we take a deep breath and look at God.
 This is such a high priority for God that after the Curse, He gave this in the form of a command:

-As they were leaving Egypt and approaching the promised land, God’s chosen people, Israel, needed this reminder.
-They had grown used to slavery, working day in and day out for a nation that had enslaved them, but now God took ownership of them.
+As they were leaving Egypt and approaching the promise land, God’s chosen people, Israel, needed this reminder.
+They had grown used to slavery, working day in and day out for a nation that was not their own, but now God took ownership of them.
 Under His rule, even the animals and strangers were to be given rest.
 One of my favourite passages in the Old Testament was when God chided Jonah the prophet sent to warn Ninevah of His approaching judgment:

 "You have had pity on the plant for which you have not laboured, nor made it grow, which came up in a night and perished in a night.
 And should I not pity Nineveh, that great city, in which are more than one hundred and twenty thousand persons who cannot discern between their right hand and their left--and much livestock?"
 (Jonah 4:10-11)